alexanderovie/datos/docs/classes/PopularProductsDataforseoLabsSerpElementItem.md

 > `optional` **items**: [`PopularProductsElement`](PopularProductsElement.md)[]

-Defined in: main.ts:108817
+Defined in: main.ts:118149

-elements of search results found in SERP
+additional items present in the element if there are none, equals null

 #### Implementation of